Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Mark Johnson has one of the most iconic voices in the horse racing community.

-Mark would then start commentating the Kentucky Derby and with his performance being spot on, his fan base grew loads.
+Mark would then start commentating on the Kentucky Derby, and with his performance being spot on, his fan base grew significantly.
 He has been adding his charisma to this race since 2009.

-Currently, Mark Johnson makes appearances on ITV Racing, providing his years of commentating experience to create an experience of pure excitement.
+Currently, Mark Johnson makes appearances on ITV Racing, drawing on his years of commentating experience to create a sense of pure excitement.